fyzanshaik/Blog-Site-App/README.md

 # Sample Blog Website

  Sample Blog Website is a Node.js and Express.js application for creating and viewing blogs.
 This project provides a clean and modern user interface, making it easy to create and explore blog content.
+ ## Installation

+### 1. Install Node.js

+Before you can run this project, you need to install Node.js.
+Here's how you can do it on Windows:

+1. Visit the official Node.js website: [Node.js Downloads](https://nodejs.org/download/).
+2. Download the "LTS" (Long Term Support) version for Windows.
+3. Run the installer and follow the installation instructions.

+Once Node.js is installed, you can proceed with the following steps.

 ## Clone the Repository